Start Using Studio

 Click to view the current errors or warnings.
 Click the button again to hide the list of issues.

-List of Actions in the Script (8)
+List of actions in the script (10)

 Shows a list of the actions currently on the script canvas.
 By default the actions are listed in the order they were added to the script.
 Next to the name of each action is its action ID.
 Studio assigns these IDs as each action is added to the script.
 If an action is deleted and later added back, it will have a new action ID if other actions have already been added.